Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Tests with real data

 where $s_{i,k}$ is the 3-dimensional position of the $i$th satellite at the time of transmission.
 The measurement model is linearized with respect to $x_k$ at each prior mean using the first order Taylor series approximation.
 The compared filters are based on three different models for the measurement noise $e_k$ where

 The skew-$t$ model \eqref{eq:gnss_skewt} is the basis for STF and STVBF, the $t$ model \eqref{eq:gnss_t} is the basis for TVBF, and the normal model \eqref{eq:gnss_normal} is the basis for the extended KF (EKF) with 99\,\% measurement validation gating.
 The pseudoranges are unbiased in the line-of-sight case, so the location parameters are fixed to $\mun\!=\!\mut\!=\!0$.
-Furthermore, the degrees of freedom are fixed to $\nu\!=\!\nut\!=\!4$ to compromise between outlier robustness and performance based on inlier measurements.
+Furthermore, the degrees of freedom are fixed to $\nu\!=\!\nut\!=\!4$, which according to our experience is in general a good compromise between outlier robustness and performance based on inlier measurements, provides infinite kurtosis but finite skewness and variance, and is recommended in \cite{lange1989}.
 The deviation parameter $\sn$ of the normal model was then fitted to the data using the expectation--maximization algorithm \cite[Ch.
 12.3.3]{Sarkka10} and the parameter $\st$ of the $t$ model as well as the parameters $\sigma$ and $\delta$ of the skew-$t$ model were fitted with the particle--Metropolis algorithm \cite[Ch.\ 12.3.4]{Sarkka10}.
 The location parameter $\mu$ was obtained by numerically finding the point that sets the mode of the skew-$t$ noise distribution to zero.
+Furthermore, we added a heuristic method for mitigating the STVBF's covariance underestimation, namely a posterior covariance scaling factor that scales each STVBF posterior covariance matrix with the number $3.25^2$.
+This scaling was found to provide the lowest RMSE for our data set, which ensures that we do not favor the proposed STF over STVBF.
 These three error distributions' parameters are given in Table \ref{table:gnss_params}, and the PDFs are plotted in Fig.~\ref{fig:sim_error_pdf}.